Bankruptcy Rule 9037 (FRBP 9037) Court Filing Redaction

 A community-curated library of Philter and Phileas policies covering HIPAA, PCI DSS, bankruptcy court filings, AI training prep, and more.
-Apache 2.0.
+Released under the permissive and business-friendly Apache license.
 Download as-is, fork, or contribute your own.

 De-identify clinical notes for research, ML training, or analytics — preserving temporal relationships via per-patient date shifting.